modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-1.md

 !!! info "Step N3-Applications of nuclear properties."

-	Fission of heavy nuclei was produced first as a laboratory experiment and afterwards lead to the production of atomic bombs.
+	Fission of heavy nuclei was produced first as a laboratory experiment and afterwards led to the production of atomic bombs.
 Experiments and theories accompanied the invention of new devices for detecting particles, the use of nuclear reactors for spectroscopical studies, the prove of the existence of neutrinos, and the explanation of nuclear structure and motions.
 The quantized interaction of radiation with matter was proposed by developing quantum electrodynamics.

 	[N25] Hahn and Strassman discover the fission of heavy nuclei (1939).